pmj-chosim/Terraform_HCL_Series/WhatIsTerraform.md

 (1) **Declarative**
 While HCL is classified as a programming language, it differs from traditional languages like Python or Java.
-The key distinction is that HCL is **declarative**.
+The key distinction is this HCL is **declarative**.
 Instead of writing step-by-step instructions on *how* to create resources, you describe *what* the final infrastructure should look like.
 Terraform then automatically manages resource states and applies necessary changes to match the desired configuration.

 (2) **Block-Based**